vimukthi-nm2309242/CMPS-350-Project/README.md

-# Report for Web Development Porject
+# Report for Web Development Project
 -----------------------------------------------

-## Report for Phase 2 of Web Development Porject
+## Report for Phase 2 of Web Development Project
 -----------------------------------------------

 1. Creation of prisma schema and seed